openebs/openebs/contribute/design/1.x/replica_scaleup/dataplane/20190910-replica-scaleup.md

 #### Shortcomings With Current Implementation
 - Due to misconfiguration from user, if old replica connects back instead of the replaced one, there are chances of serving wrong data, and can lead to data corruption.
-To understand this with example, look at first point of `Is there a need to maintain the list of known replicas`
+To understand this with example, look at #notes section.
 - There is no data-consistent way of increasing RF and CF of CStorVolume CR.

 ### Proposed Implementation

+#### Increasing Replication Factor
 Increase in replication factor will be provided in declarative way.
 For replicas identification that can connect to target, replicas information as well need to be stored in CStorVolume CR and istgt.conf.

 New fields will be added to CStorVolume CR and istgt.conf.
-In CStorVolume CR, spec.DesiredReplicationFactor will be added to help in adding replicas, and, status.ReplicaList to store list of known replicas.
+In CStorVolume CR, `spec.DesiredReplicationFactor` will be added to help in adding replicas, and, `status.ReplicaList` to store list of known replicas.
-In istgt.conf, DesiredReplicationFactor and ReplicaList will be added.
+In istgt.conf, `DesiredReplicationFactor` and `ReplicaList` will be added.

+status.ReplicaList of CStorVolume CR need to contain the replicas information that are allowed to connect to target.
+There can be <= RF number of entries, which eventually becomes RF entries.
+All the replicas in this list will be with quorum property 'on'.
+Replicas in this list are termed as 'Known Replicas'.
+If RF < DRF, new replicas are allowed to connect to target.
+Once it becomes healthy, RF will be increased and new replica will be added to spec.ReplicaList.

+#### Replacing/Moving replica
+Replica that need to be replaced/moved will also be done in declarative way.

+During handshake, replicas will share `ReplicaGUID_Data` related to particular `ReplicaID_CVR` with target.
+`ReplicaID_CVR` is a unique number related to CVR for which replica is created in dataplane whose GUID is `ReplicaGUID_Data`.

+If replica is recreated for particular CVR, `ReplicaGUID_Data` will be changed but not `ReplicaID_CVR`.

+If replica is moved to another pool, new CVR should be created on new pool with `ReplicaID_CVR` same as that of old pool, and status.Phase as 'Recreate'.

+If new replica need to added to volume, new CVR will be created.
+So, `ReplicaID_CVR` will be new, and its `ReplicaGUID_Data` also will be new.

+In CStorVolumeReplica, new field `spec.ReplicaID` will be added.
+During dataset creation, cstor-pool-mgmt will set this at dataset with property as `io.openebs:replicaID`.

+### Steps to perform user stories

 #### Adding new replica
 - User will create proper CVR with status.phase as `Recreate`.
 - User will edit CStorVolume CR to set 'DesiredReplicationFactor'

 #### Replacing non-existing replica
-Assuming user has reduced RF, CF of CStorVolume CR to have volume in Online state, leaving the DesiredReplicationFactor as it is will increase the RF.
+Volume is available online as user reduced RF when too many replicas are lost (or) sufficient replicas i.e., CF are available.
+Leave the DesiredReplicationFactor as it is, and cStor increases the RF if descreased by user.

+#### Moving replica
+- User will delete CVR which is on old pool
+- User will create proper CVR with status.phase as `Recreate` on new pool and `spec.ReplicaID` same as the one of CVR on old pool.

 ### High Level Design
 cstor-volume-mgmt watches for CStorVolume CR and updates istgt.conf file if